Imagine having frequent-flyer membership of an airline and calling their premium club line only to be met with poor audio quality.

-You may be on a business trip and want to quickly make a last minute change to your return flight.
-But your conversation with the agent takes twice as long as it should because the audio quality means you’re constantly repeating yourself.
+You may be on a business trip.
+You may need to make a last-minute change to your return flight.
+But your conversation with the agent takes twice as long as it should.
+Poor audio quality means you’re constantly repeating yourself.

 Or imagine being on holiday and thinking your credit card may have been cloned.
-In a panic, you call the number on the back of the card but the connection is so poor you end up shouting your card details down the phone in public.
+In a panic, you call the number on the back of the card.
+The connection is so poor you end up shouting your card details down the phone in public.

 What impact would that have on your customer experience?
-And how could poor audio quality be affecting your contact centre?
+And how could poor audio quality be affecting your contact center?

-There are many tactics for improving customer experience, and, hence, CSat (customer satisfaction) levels, NPS (net promoter score) and CES (customer effort score).
-But at its most basic level, your contact numbers need to connect your customer to an agent consistently.
-And the phone line needs to provide adequate audio quality so that they can conduct a clear conversation and address the customer’s issue effectively.
+There are many tactics for improving customer experience.
+Improved CX raises CSat (customer satisfaction) levels, NPS (net promoter score), and CES (customer effort score).
+At its most basic level, your contact numbers need to connect your customer to an agent consistently.
+The phone line needs to provide adequate audio quality so that they can conduct a clear conversation and address the customer’s issue effectively.

 Poor audio quality will have a negative impact on your customers’ experience.
-That frequent flyer member will feel frustrated by the end of their call, and no matter how good their flight ends up being, that poor experience over the phone will stick.
+That frequent flyer member will feel frustrated by the end of their call.
+No matter how good their flight ends up being, that poor experience over the phone will stick.

-Just as your customers suffer with poor audio quality, your agents do too.
-If you spend all day on the phone and are constantly having to repeat yourself to be understood, the concentration and effort can cause fatigue.
+Just as your customers suffer because of poor audio quality, your agents do too.
+Spending a full shift on the phone is tiring.
+The concentration required to hear and be heard on a poor audio channel can cause fatigue.

-Spend as much money as you like on the acoustics of your call centre, noise cancelling headsets, white noise generators… if the audio quality on the calls coming in is poor, then an agent’s job is always going to be harder than it needs to be, they are always going to be prone to errors and they are always going to be exhausted by the effort involved.
+Spend as much money as you like on the acoustics of your call center.
+Invest in noise-cancelling headsets, acoustic tiles … when the audio quality on the calls coming in is poor, then an agent’s job is always going to be harder than it needs to be.
+They will be prone to errors and they are going to be exhausted by the effort involved.

 Reliability of tech

-New technologies like speech recognition or voice biometrics can offer valuable efficiency savings by reducing call times and offering a more streamlined experience for customers.
-But just as the basic need for decent audio quality is a fundamental for customer and agent experience, it’s also essential for many new technologies to work correctly.
+Newer technologies like speech recognition or voice biometrics can offer valuable efficiencies and cost savings by reducing call times.
+These provide a more streamlined experience for customers.
+But, just as the basic need for decent audio quality is fundamental for customer and agent experience, it’s also essential for many new technologies to work correctly.

 That speech recognition or voice biometrics software you’ve invested heavily in will simply not work if the audio quality coming in is poor.